HamadAli248/Dom-setTimeout/README.md

 If opened using HTML file the webpage will open itself.

 The page will reload if you make edits.<br>
-You will also see any lint errors in the console.
+You will also see any line errors in the console.